CSE237-SP24/project-mark-lydia-drew/README.md

   Commands to run:
     Simply run the script.sh file.

-Currently requires you to start from scratch every time.
+  If the account saving does not work, you may need to manually create the accountData and accounts.txt objects.
+Place them in src, with accountData as the folder and accounts.txt as the file within the folder.